 Schrader is one of the underrated Auteurs.

-Christian films over 3 years ago
+Christian films about 4 years ago

 “Andrei Rublev” by Andrei Tarkovsky is one of the best I can think of.
 The final scenes of the film get right to the heart of what Christianity meant to Tarkovsky.